-The new Hyundai Santa Fe has a 5-star safety rating from Euro NCAP, it should be reliable and boasts a great warranty
+The new Hyundai Santa Fe has a 5-star safety rating from Euro NCAP, while it should be reliable and boasts great warranty cover

 The Hyundai Santa Fe was awarded a five-star safety rating from Euro NCAP, scoring an impressive 94 per cent in the adult occupant category and 88 per cent for child occupant safety.
 The Santa Fe joins the Kona, Tucson and Ioniq Hybrid in Hyundai’s five-star club.
 Rivals from Skoda, Peugeot and Nissan are all five-star cars too.

 Part of the reason for the Santa Fe’s great rating was its selection of standard active safety equipment.
 Autonomous emergency braking (AEB) is standard across the range and has pedestrian detection capabilities, while hill start and descent control systems are also standard, along with lane departure warning with lane-keep assist.

 Ultimate models add rear-cross traffic alert and a blind-spot detection system that can actively intervene by applying the car’s brakes on either side to try to avoid a side-swipe accident.
 The Santa Fe Ultimate spec is also equipped with Highway Driving Assist, featuring lane-keeping assistance, smart cruise control, map data and vehicle sensors which can instigate corrective measures when required.

-It's too soon to tell how reliable the latest Santa Fe will be, but given its excellent build quality and Hyundai’s good reputation for reliability, we have few worries in this department.
-Hyundai’s Ioniq with similar hybrid tech finished 9th out of 75 cars in our Driver Power 2020 survey, ahead of Citroen, Mercedes and BMW, to name a few.
+It's too soon to tell how reliable the latest Santa Fe will be, but given its excellent build quality and the Korean manufacturer's sound reputation for reliability, we have few worries in this department.
+Hyundai's Kona topped our 2021 Driver Power customer satisfaction survey, with the Ioniq and Tucson SUV also finishing in the 75-strong list.